privacyguides/privacyguides.org/docs/search-engines.en.md

 Startpage is based in the Netherlands.
 According to their [privacy policy](https://www.startpage.com/en/privacy-policy/), they log details such as: operating system, type of browser, and language.
 They do not log your IP address, search queries, or other personally identifying information.

 Startpage's majority shareholder is System1 who is an adtech company.
 We don't believe that to be an issue as they have a distinctly separate [privacy policy](https://system1.com/terms/privacy-policy).
 The Privacy Guides team reached out to Startpage [back in 2020](https://web.archive.org/web/20210118031008/https://blog.privacytools.io/relisting-startpage/) to clear up any concerns with System1's sizeable investment into the service.
 We were satisfied with the answers we received.

+## Criteria

+**Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
+We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.

+!!! example "This section is new"

+    We are working on establishing defined criteria for every section of our site, and this may be subject to change.
+If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
+There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

+### Minimum Requirements

+- Must not collect personally identifiable information per their privacy policy.
+- Must not allow users to create an account with them.

+### Best-Case

+Our best-case criteria represents what we would like to see from the perfect project in this category.
+Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

+- Should be based on open-source software.
+- Should not block Tor exit node IP addresses.